Clean a CRM contact export

 [PASTE LIST]

-2. For each contact, use Lusha to validate:
+2. For each contact, validate via Lusha:

-- Validated work email (with confidence grade)
+validated email (with confidence grade),

 3. Output a cleaned table sorted by record status:

-Name | Company | Current title | Email (grade) | Callable phone | DNC | Status | Action
+Name | Company | Current title | Email (grade) |

 4. For each row, assign a status:

-- Current — record is up to date, callable, ready
+Current: up to date, callable, ready.

-- Promoted — same company, new title or expanded scope (signal opportunity)
+Promoted: same company, new title or expanded scope (signal opportunity).

-- Partial — verified contact but missing email OR phone
+Partial: verified contact but missing email OR phone.

-- No match — Lusha returned no current record (archive or re-research)
+No match: Lusha returned no current record (archive or re-research).

 </task>